IAS- Indian Administrative Services

-IAS Prelims 2017 is the first stage of IAS Exam 2017.
-It consists of 2 papers– one is General Studies and other is Aptitude test.
+This year, IAS (Prelims) is set to be conducted on June 18, 2017.
+It consists of 2 papers- General Studies and Aptitude test.
 Both papers are of 200 marks each.
 The General Studies Paper has 100 questions and the duration of Paper is 2 hours.
 While the Aptitude Paper has 80 questions and the duration is 2 hours.
+Download IAS Admit Card

-IAS Mains 2017 is the second stage of IAS Exam 2017.
-IAS Mains paper consists of 9 exams out of which 2 are qualifying exams and 7 are for the ranking purpose.
+Mains is the second stage of IAS.
+This year, it will be conducted on October 28, 2017.
+This paper consists of 9 exams out of which 2 are qualifying exams and 7 are for the ranking purpose.
 Questions in IAS Mains exam may range from 1 mark to 60 marks.
-The answers may ranges from 20 words to 600 words.
-The 9 papers are: Indian Language (qualifying), English Language (qualifying), Essay, General Studies 1, General Studies 2, General Studies 3, General Studies 4 and 2 papers are optional.
+The answers may range from 20 words to 600 words.
+Check IAS Syllabus

-IAS Result will be declared after every stage of selection process.
-IAS Result is followed by the announcement of IAS Cutoff.
-The cutoff is decided on the basis of performance of candidates in the Preliminary & Mains Round and number of vacancies in the posts available.
+IAS Exam Results will be declared separately for every stage.
+It will be followed by the announcement of IAS Cutoff.
+The cutoff is decided on the basis of performance of candidates in Preliminary & Mains Round and number of vacancies available.

 IAS Exam Dates 2017

-UPSC (Union Public Service Commission) administrates the IAS Exam.
+UPSC (Union Public Service Commission) administrates IAS.
 IAS Prelims is scheduled on June 18, 2017.
-The online registration window for IAS prelims has started from February 22, 2017.
+The online registration window for IAS prelims closed on March 17, 2017.
 All the successfully registered candidates will be issued Admit Card.
-IAS 2017 Exam Dates are mentioned below.
+All IAS 2017 Exam Dates are mentioned below.

 |UPSC IAS Prelims Exam||June 18, 2017|